compiler-dept/speck/README.md

 suite.
 This is where you put the code you want to test (e.g. -lpthread or just src/file.c).

-If you want to put `Speck` into another folder than `speck`, you can do so.
+If you want to put `Speck` into a folder other than `speck`, you can do so.
 But you have to set the `SPECK_PATH` variable in your `Makefile` to the location, to ensure that `Speck` is working as expected.